gidiLuke/simple-amt-ticket-system/README.md

 # 🎟️ Simple AMT Ticket System

+This is a project for office fun, 100% vibe coded.

 Welcome to a tiny-but-mighty office queue system:

 - 📱 **User scans QR code** at the door